-The Board also authorized a \$6.1 million contract to complete the design of the Smith Canal Gate project to restore flood protection to an area affected by levee decertification and Federal Emergency Management Agency re-mapping.
-The Agency was able to secure an Early Implementation Program grant through the State Department of Water Resources (DWR) to cost-share the design; the Agency anticipates 67 percent of the Smith Canal Gate project costs to be reimbursed per the Funding Agreement with DWR.
-The local share of cost will eventually be reimbursed through assessments that were passed under Proposition 218 on July 10, 2013.
+The Agency Board of Directors also authorized a \$6.1 million contract to complete the design of the Smith Canal Gate project to restore flood protection to an area affected by levee decertification and Federal Emergency Management Agency re-mapping.
+The Agency was able to secure an Early Implementation Program grant through the State Department of Water Resources (DWR) in the amount of \$2.4 million to cost-share half of the design and environmental work.
+The remaining half is being funded with assessment revenues that were passed under Proposition 218 on July 10, 2013.
+The Agency's proposal to the State for an Urban Flood Risk Reduction grant for up to \$22.3 million to cover the remaining design and permitting and construction costs was conditionally approved by the State.
+The Agency anticipates the State to cost share in 63% of total project costs.